netops2devops/netops2devops.github.io/content/posts/kind-macos.md

 Thanks for using kind! 😊
 ```

+### Cilium

-Next we install Cilium CNI with IPv6 enabled
+Next we install Cilium CNI with IPv6 enabled.
+As of writing I am using Cilium version `1.17.1`

 ```bash
 ❯ helm install cilium cilium/cilium --namespace=kube-system --set ipv6.enabled=true